Kunter-Bunt/Marius-Wodtke-Blog/content/post/teams/collab-basic/index.md

 ![](ExistingCollaborate.png)

 # Outlook
 That was quite a heap of useful features with this integration.
 But did you notice how everything starts at Teams?
 The only direct action from Dynamics you can take is to add/edit files once the Teams connection is established.
-And that will change when we enable the _Enhanced Experience_ which we will explore in the [next post]().
+And that will change when we enable the _Enhanced Experience_ which we will explore in the [next post](/post/teams/collab-enhanced).

+Details may always change.
+Stay up to date with [the official documentation](https://learn.microsoft.com/en-us/dynamics365/sales/teams-integration/teams-collaboration) as well!